energinet-singularity/dlr-parser/.github/pull_request_template.md

 * [ ] I have described my changes in the "description of your changes" field
 * [ ] I have tested this change on a running cluster
 * [ ] I have created the necessary tests in the chart, if they are possible/necessary
-* [ ] New and existing unit tests pass locally with my changes
+* [ ] I have checked that new and existing unit tests pass locally with my changes
 * [ ] I have squashed commits if necessary